-There is a Select Scope option when you right-click a node in a loop, that does exactly that for you.
+There is a Select Loop option when you right-click a node in a loop, that does exactly that for you.
 Then, open the context menu (right-click on a node in the selection) and select Create Metanode.
 Enter a caption for the Metanode.

 The previously selected nodes are now contained in the Metanode.
 Double-clicking on the Metanode will display the contained nodes in a new tab window.

 Create the Metanode to let it behave like an encapsulated single node.
-First select the Metanode, open the context menu (right-click) and select Metanode > Convert to Component.
-The differences between Metanodes and components are marginal (Metanodes allow exposing user inputs, workflow variables and contained nodes).
-Therefore, we suggest to use standard Metanodes to clean up your workflow and cluster common subparts until you actually notice their limits.
+First select the Metanode, open the context menu (right-click) and select Metanode > Wrap.
+The differences between Metanodes and their wrapped counterparts are marginal (and only apply when exposing user inputs and workflow variables).
+Therefore we suggest to use standard Metanodes to clean up your workflow and cluster common subparts until you actually notice their limits.

 Undo the packaging.
-First select the Metanode/Component, open the context menu (right-click) and select Metanode/Component > Expand.
+First select the (Wrapped) Metanode, open the context menu (right-click) and select (Wrapped) Metanode > Expand.